Aid Station Captains Section – Captains Please Read

 Food and Supplies:

-Food and supplies will be similar to years past with a few minor tweaks and additions, one of the big ones, many things will be pre-packaged – a comprehensive list of what we provide at the aid stations can be found HERE.
+A comprehensive list of what we provide at the aid stations can be found HERE.
 Not all food items will be in one bin so please make sure you look through each of your bins as things get spread out to help with the weight of the bins.
 Major supplies will be delivered hours in advance of the listed open time of each aid station – runners drop bags along with generators (if we are providing them for your aid station) and propane for aid stations with stoves (Tettegouche and later) will be dropped off once you have arrived at the aid stations.

 Resupply: